Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 These palettes give you a range of options, from fresh and airy to bold and grounding, making it easy to bring the Seaglass vibe to life in your home.
 Choose one that resonates with your space and style, and use it as your foundation for layering textures, patterns, and accents.

-Choosing the right colors can completely transform a room.
 For even more coastal-inspired palette ideas, check out Your Guide to Home Color Schemes for Coastal Interiors.
 It’s packed with tips to help you create beautiful, beachy vibes in any room!

 3. Layer in Textiles for Comfort and Style